CarolinaMargiotti/EtsyProject/README.md

 ### Notes
-Resposivity isn't being taken care of yet but will be in the future. <br>
+Resposivity isn't being taken care of yet but will be in the future.
+The development screen size was 1920 x 1080 <br>
 Tests done are examples for now, test coverage for the whole project is being considered.